Going out to tender for builders’ quotes – where do I start?

 Tony Carson of TEC Construction agrees, adding that “the more you can finalise and agree before the start of a building project the less room for dispute at the end”.

 You will also want therefore to set out their standards of work, hours of work, contract period, schedule of works, type of contract etc. Some builders are still reticent about entering into a contract but one should be in place before works start for your own security.
-Tony recommends the JCT minor works contract as an example contract to help protect you and lay out what is expected of both parties.

 In working up a contract, Richard Williamson recommends you also think about:

 - Whether there will be a 5% retention where a small portion of the project value is retained until the very end of a project, to cover things like snagging;